 Department of English Graduate Program

 Note: Most of our graduate students have completed the equivalent of a baccalaureate degree in English.
-Students with undergraduate degrees other than English are encouraged to apply; however, they may be required to take additional English courses as a condition of their acceptance.
+Students with undergraduate degrees other than English are encouraged to apply; however, you may be required to take additional English courses as a condition of your acceptance.

 Graduate students may apply for departmental teaching assistantships, which are awarded on a competitive basis.
 The department typically awards up to six teaching assistantships to our top applicants each year.
 To apply for an assistantship, discuss your interest in teaching in the personal essay you will submit as part of your application packet.